How to sleep when it's too bright in your room

 Summer’s great…until you want to go to bed early or sleep in.
-Maybe you’re a shift worker who has to get their 7 hours during the day.
+Maybe you’re a shift worker who has to get their sleep during the day.
+To help you get better sleep in a room that gets too much light, here are some ways to darken the room, limit unnatural light, and a few other simple sleep tips.

 We need darkness to sleep